decretist/Dissertation/Chapter2/chapter2.md

 The *Decretum* says nothing about its own authorship.
-Twelfth-century readers, however, implicitly endorsed the single-author theory by subsuming the entire text of the vulgate *Decretum* under the eponym "Gratian", even through they recognized that he was not directly responsible for certain notable formal features of the work, such as the division of Part I into *distinctiones*.[^10]

-Furthermore, the *Decretum*, like many other scholastic texts, contains far more quoted than original material.
-Medieval opinion was consequently divided on the question of whether the creators of the *Decretum* and similar texts ought properly to be considered their authors.
+Twelfth-century readers, however, implicitly endorsed the single-author theory by subsuming the entire text of the vulgate *Decretum* under the eponym "Gratian".
+The *Decretum*, however, like many other scholastic texts, contains far more quoted than original material.
+Medieval opinion was therefore divided not on the question of whether the *Decretum* had a single author, but rather on the question of whether the creator of the *Decretum* and creators of similar texts ought properly to be considered authors at all.
 Stephen of Tournai in the preface to his *Summa* on the *Decretum* insists that Gratian is its compiler, not its author:

 > I should properly say that Gratian is the compiler of this work, not the author, for he brought together in this volume---that is,